unhm-programming-team/constitution/Draft.md

 **Section 1 - Becoming a Member**:

 1. To become a member, prospective members will email a club officer.
-Contact information can be found at https://unhm-programming-club.github.io/ at the time of thi writing.
+Contact information can be found at https://unhm-programming-club.github.io/ at the time of this writing.
 1. No prior Programming experience is required.
 1. All members will create a Github account and join the club organization, which is named in the Club Accounts Procedures.
 1. Members are encouraged to join the Discord.